ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 val the_answer : int = 42
 ```

 Global definitions are those entered at the top level.
-Here, `the_answer` is the global definition with a value of 42.
+Here, `the_answer` is defined globally.

 ## Local Definitions

-Local definitions are like global definitions, except the name is only bound inside an expression:
+Local definitions bind a name inside an expression:
 ```ocaml
 # let d = 2 * 3 in d * 7;;
 - : int = 42